Windsor Star: History

 Initially, the Border Cities Star was published from the Record Printing Company offices at 36 Sandwich Street West, on the north side of Sandwich Street, just west of Ferry Street.
 In 1923, it moved to a building on Ferry Street, and in 1927, it expanded into adjacent new larger premises, at the corner of Ferry Street and Pitt Street.

 When the city of Windsor annexed Walkerville, East Windsor (Ford City), Sandwich, and Ojibway in 1935, the Border Cities Star changed its name to the Windsor Daily Star.
 Although Herman died in 1938, the paper continued under the direction of his wife, Adie Knox Herman, along with Hugh Graybiel and W. L. (Lum) Clark.
 In 1959, it became simply the Windsor Star.

-The paper was sold to Southam Press in 1971 and then to Canwest, which bought Southam Press, in 2000.
+The paper was sold to Southam Inc. in 1971 and then to Canwest, which bought Southam from Hollinger, in 2000.

 In November 1996, the paper opened a printing facility in south-central Windsor.

 In 2013, the Windsor Star moved to a new facility at 300 Ouellette Avenue, formerly occupied by the CTV Two owned-and-operated station CHWI-DT.
 The former 167 Ferry Street building was sold to the University of Windsor, which opened a new downtown campus at the facility in 2015.

 In February 2019, the paper announced that it will no longer publish a Monday edition effective March 4, 2019.

 On January 31, 2023, the Windsor Star had announced that effective on March 3, its plant in south-central Windsor will be shut down, and printing will be done in London and at Islington (by sister papers London Free Press and Toronto Sun, respectively).